theNewDynamic/minjinlee.com/_posts/2017-12-20-canadian-broadcasting-corporation-10-best-international-fiction-2017.md

 ---

-&nbsp;

 By CBC Books

-&nbsp;

 Min Jin Lee's PACHINKO is a thoughtful look at the experience of Koreans in Japan, most of whom were born and grew up there, but are still classified as "resident aliens."
-In examining the complex relationship between Japan and Korea, Lee has crafted a tale that is passionate, dramatic and moving.&nbsp;
+In examining the complex relationship between Japan and Korea, Lee has crafted a tale that is passionate, dramatic and moving.

-&nbsp;

 For the complete list, please click the link.
 Thank you.